Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Testimonio (Head of Production Sustainability):

-"Now we know exactly what each garment contains and where it comes from.
-This allows us to communicate with integrity and build real trust."
+“Now we know exactly what each garment contains and where it comes from.
+That allows us to communicate with integrity and build real trust.”

 Philips – Medical electronics with digital passports